 useState for your state management and putting the

-state in one context provider and the
+one context provider and the

 dispatch in another.
 Here's that:

 useMemo in this case, but you actually can avoid

 re-rendering the components that just use the updater context: